Indian defense minister in Paris amid jet deal controversy

-PARIS — India’s defense minister is travelling to Paris amid controversy over a multi-billion dollar deal in which France will sell 36 fighter jets to India.
+PARIS — India’s defense minister is travelling to Paris to speak with the French government amid controversy over a multi-billion dollar deal to sell 36 fighter jets to India.

-Nirmala Sitharaman will meet his French counterpart, Florence Parly, on Thursday evening.

-The 2016 deal was for India to buy 36 Rafale fighter jets from France’s Dassault for $8.78 billion.

-The leader of India’s main opposition Congress party, Rahul Gandhi, has accused Narendra Modi’s government of buying the aircraft at a highly inflated price.
+The 2016 deal was for India to buy Rafale fighter jets from France’s Dassault.
+The leader of India’s main opposition Congress party, Rahul Gandhi, has accused Narendra Modi’s government of buying the aircraft at nearly three times the price being negotiated when his party was in power before Modi became prime minister in 2014.

+Defense Minister Nirmala Sitharaman, who will meet her French counterpart, Florence Parly, on Thursday, has refuted the claim.

 Gandhi also accused Modi’s government of favoring the company owned by industrialist Anil Ambani, Reliance Group, when choosing an Indian partner for Dassault.